Snapchat preps Snapkit platform to bring camera, login to other apps

 Snapchat is secretly planning the launch of its first full-fledged developer platform, currently called Snapkit.
-The platform’s prototypes indicate it will let other apps offer a ‘login with Snapchat’ options, use the Bitmoji avatars it acquired, and host a version of Snap’s full-featured camera software that can share back to Snapchat.
-Multiple sources confirm Snap Inc is currently in talks with several app developers to integrate Snapkit.
+The platform’s prototypes indicate it will let other apps offer a “login with Snapchat” options, use the Bitmoji avatars it acquired and host a version of Snap’s full-featured camera software that can share back to Snapchat.
+Multiple sources confirm Snap Inc. is currently in talks with several app developers to integrate Snapkit.

 The platform could breathe new life into plateauing Snapchat by colonizing the mobile app ecosystem with its login buttons and content.
 Facebook used a similar strategy to become a ubiquitous utility with tentacles touching everyone’s business.
 But teens, long skeptical of Facebook and unsettled by the recent Cambridge Analytica scandal, could look to Snapchat for a privacy-safe way to log in to other apps without creating a new username and password.

-Snap Inc declined to comment on this story.
+Snap Inc. declined to comment on this story.

 Snapchat is making a big course correction in its strategy here after years of rejecting outside developers.
-In 2014, unofficial apps that let you surreptiously save Snaps but required your Snapchat credentials caused data breaches, leading the company to reiterate its ban on using them.
+In 2014, unofficial apps that let you surreptitiously save Snaps but required your Snapchat credentials caused data breaches, leading the company to reiterate its ban on using them.
 It also shut off sharing from a popular third-party music video sharing app called Mindie.
 In fact, Snap’s terms of service still say “You will not use or develop any third-party applications that interact with the Services or other users’ content or information without our written consent.”

 A year ago I wrote that “Snap’s anti-developer attitude is an augmented liability” since it would be tough to populate the physical world with AR experiences unless it has help like Facebook had started recruiting.
-By December, Snapchat had launched Lens Studio which lets brands and developers build limited AR content for the app.
-And it’s been building out its cadre of marketing and analytics partners that brands can work with.
+By December, Snapchat had launched Lens Studio, which lets brands and developers build limited AR content for the app.
+And it’s been building out its cadre of marketing and analytics partners with which brands can work.

 Yet until now, Snapchat hadn’t created functionality that developers could use in their own apps.
 Snapkit will change that.
 We don’t know when it will be announced or launched, or who will be the initial developers who take advantage of it.
 But with Snapchat slipping to its lowest user growth rate ever after being pummeled by competition from Facebook and Instagram, the company needs more than a puppy face filter to regain the spotlight.